robert-waggott/animals-stuck-up-trees-and-other-incidents/readme.md

 ## Refactors

-- [ ] Store data in mongoDB rather than read from file each time
 - [x] Remove hardcoded map tiler API key - replace with server env variable
 - [x] Replace fetch() with axios
 - [x] Refactor app -> info panel passing through of incidentNumber into a reducer in app?